Bonza-Times/Campaign-Finance-Data-Parse/README.md

 Parsing is done using the sqldf package in R (SQLite).

-Attempt 3 was the succesful at making this work.
+Attempt 3 was succesful at making this work.
 "Scripts for comp lab" were for each company.
 Each script was run on a different computer. "computer lab" is the output from those scripts.
 However, that's a decent sized file, I deleted output from comp 2 through comp 15. comp 1 has one csv file as an example, the rest were deleted.